 The cooperative’s first significant growth occurred in 1963 when cotton producers in the Texas Rolling Plains and Southwest Oklahoma invited PCCA to offer its cotton marketing services in their respective areas.
 Consequently, PCCA built warehouse facilities at Sweetwater, Texas, and Altus, Oklahoma, to store and market cotton produced in those regions.
 Additional growth occurred four years later when PCCA acquired small marketing cooperatives in Corpus Christi and Harlingen, Texas.

-With a growing membership bringing more cotton to sell, PCCA constantly explored better ways to market its members’ crops.
+With a growing membership bringing more cotton to sell, PCCA constantly explored better ways to market its grower-owners’ crops.
 In search of a more efficient way to reach more cotton buyers, PCCA joined with three other U.S. cotton marketing cooperatives in 1971 to form AMCOT, a centralized “shopping center” for the world’s textile mills.
 The establishment of AMCOT benefited the co-ops and their members by consolidating their sales offices in a number of U.S. and foreign cities.

 In 1975, PCCA introduced electronic cotton marketing with the development of TELCOT™, one of many innovations that have characterized the cooperative’s history.
-Another significant event at PCCA was the introduction of pool marketing for its members as an alternative to the TELCOT marketing system.
+Another significant event at PCCA was the introduction of pool marketing for its grower-owners as an alternative to the TELCOT marketing system.

 PCCA introduced Electronic Warehouse Receipts (EWR) and Electronic Title System (ETS) technologies which created the standard upon which ownership of U.S. cotton is transferred today.